a2i2/surround/docs/articles/blog.md

 **TLDR;** Surround is a framework developed by A<sup>2</sup>I<sup>2</sup> to take machine learning projects from concept through to production.
 Surround is designed to play nice with existing machine learning frameworks (Tensorflow, MXNet, PyTorch etc.) and cloud services (Google Cloud AI, SageMaker, Rekognition etc.) We designed Surround for software engineers and research engineers*, and is suitable for a range of deployment scenarios (offline, internal infrastructure, or in the cloud).

+AI is an emergent opportunity for businesses.
+However, it introduces new challenges for us to overcome, such as support for the journey from prototype to production.
 A<sup>2</sup>I<sup>2</sup> is Australia's largest AI institute recently formed at Deakin University.
 Our team specialises in building early stage prototypes that are transferred to industry for evaluation and ongoing support.
 Due to the variety and number of projects we work on (more details [here](http://a2i2.ai)) we needed a flexible and consistent way to organise our machine learning projects.
-Surround was developed to help improve **reliability**, **maintainability**, **reproducibility** and **consistency** in our projects.
+Surround was developed to help improve **evaluation and field testing**, **reliability**, **maintainability**, **reproducibility**, and **consistency** in our projects.

 Surround is now available to the community for feedback and is actively being developed [http://github.com/dstil/surround](http://github.com/dstil/surround).